epctex/metacritic-scraper/README.md

 The Metacritic data scraper supports the following features:

--   Search any keyword - You can search any keyword to retrieve games, people, musics, movies, TV shows, companies and many more things Metacritic provides.
+-   Search any keyword - You can search any keyword to retrieve games, people, music, movies, TV shows, companies, and many more things Metacritic provides.
 Type any keyword you want to get the results of.

 -   Scrape lists - Scrape any list that you'd like to get from Metacritic

 -   Scrape reviews - Get reviews from any object.
-Even if it is a game or a music, you can get all the reviews from Metacritic.
+Even if it is a game or music, you can get all the reviews from Metacritic.

--   Movies, Games, Albums, TV Shows, People or Companies.
+-   Movies, Games, Albums, TV Shows, People, or Companies.
 All of the information can be retrieved right away from Metacritic!

-## Bugs, fixes, updates and changelog
+## Bugs, fixes, updates, and changelog

 This scraper is under active development.
 If you have any feature requests you can create an issue from [here](https://github.com/epctex/metacritic-scraper/issues).